iseahound/Environment.ahk/README.md

 # Environment.ahk
 Add, delete, sort, and backup Windows environment variables including PATH.

+## Note for v2
+In the AutoHotkey v2 version of this script an OSError is thrown instead of the error value "-1".

 ## Features

 * Automatic REG_SZ and REG_EXPAND_SZ detection